Skip to content

 • Collect park metadata and boundaries from the NPS API.

-• Extract hiking trails from OpenStreetMap and The National Map.
+• Extract hiking trails from OpenStreetMap and The National Map (USGS).

-• Match personal hiking locations to trail geometries.
+• Match personal hiking locations stored in Google My Maps to trail geometries.

 • Explore parks and trails through a FastAPI REST API.